 Judy both lives and works in Ferrisburgh.
 For the last ten years she has taught 5th and 6th grade at Ferrisburgh Central School.
 Since high school, Judy has had a passion for the environment.
 She spent her early career years exposing thousands of kids to outdoor learning experiences throughout the country as an environmental educator.
 Before entering public education, Judy was the Director of School Programs at Shelburne Farms for 9 years.
 Although the four walls of a school can be confining at times, Judy strives to get her kids out and about exploring and learning in their local environment.
 Through several of her units of study, students find themselves in local forests, along local streams, and on top of local mountains.
 Judy has been an integral part of the development of a large community garden and on-site composting program at Ferrisburgh Central School.
 She strongly believes that kids need to understand where their food comes from and what it takes to grow their food.
 Judy lives with her daughter and husband near enough to Lewis Creek to hear the soothing ramblings of the creek daily.

-Peter Erb, Board Member
+Peter Erb, vice president and Board Member

 Peter lives in Hinesburg with his wife DeeDee.
 He is retired from the Hinesburg Planning and Zoning Department after a stint of 15 years.
 Previously, he lived in the small mountain town of Shrewsbury in Rutland County, where he was very active on the Planning Commission, and personally worked on land conservation via land trust protection and State acquisition, as well as wilderness preservation in the national forests.
 He grew up in a very rural, forested part of New Jersey and most of his youth was spent playing in, and learning about “the woods”.
 Peter has a shop where he crafts wood and metal into anything from furniture to bird feeders.
 He has been on the LCA board for 10 years, attempting to put his planning experience and my passion for thinking out the box to continued use.